polkadot-developers/substrate-developer-hub.github.io/translation.md

 # Cheatsheet on translation work

-Set the two environment variable in your shell
+- Make the translation in [crowdin platform](https://crowdin.com/)

+  - register a login, and send the login ID to Jimmy

+- You can use the [crowdin CLI](https://github.com/crowdin/crowdin-cli/tree/3.4.0) (v3.4) to view the current translation status and download the translation to run locally.
+To do that, set the following two environment variables in your shell.

   - `CROWDIN_SUBSTRATEDEVHUB_ID`: the project ID
   - `CROWDIN_PERSONAL_TOKEN`: your personal crowdin token

-Then you can install the [crowdin CLI](https://github.com/crowdin/crowdin-cli/tree/3.4.0) (v3.4)

 ## Usual Commands